mlabbe/jfdi/readme.md

 ## Rationale ##

 Plenty of build systems aim to scale to large codebases.
 They contain knowledge about your environment and aim to automate common tasks.
 JFDI scales to the lowend.
-It is scripting with helpers and hooks -- designed to let you define your own build logic so you can just get the thing built.
-JFDI.
+It is scripting with helpers and hooks -- designed to let you script your own build logic so you can just get the thing built.  **JFDI.**

+## Un-features ##

+- Designed to scale to the small-end only
+- Not designed to be fast for managing large builds
+- No definition format to learn, just code in Python
+- No operating system-specific hooks

 ## Features ##

+- Just code your build in Python using functions designed to make building convenient
+- Self-propagating: end-user runs the build script directly to download the jfdi build system
 - Tested and nurtured to life on Linux, Macos and Windows with GCC, Clang and MSVC support
+- First class support for non-compiler building (LaTeX, shaders, etc.)
-- One small Python file with no dependencies other than Python itself.
+- Build system will always be one small Python file with no dependencies other than Python
-- Self-propagating: run `build.jfdi` script directly (equivalent to makefiles) to download the jfdi build system.
-- Provides an API of conveniently named functions to do common things.
+- Provides a small API to simplify build tasks; much less wordy than stock Python libraries
-- Generate a self-documented build template to get started with `--init`.
+- Generate a self-documented build template to get started with `--init`
-- Portable build scripts that work anywhere Python runs.
+- Portable build scripts that work anywhere Python runs
-- Automatically swaps dir slashes for easy x-platform scripting.
+- Automatically swaps dir slashes for easy x-platform scripting
+- Used by the author for a ton of small projects for 3 years and counting

 ## Sample Script ##